By USA specialist Alice

 While the live-music bars of Frenchmen Street showcase the city’s vibrancy and joie de vivre, the seemingly dilapidated Preservation Hall’s stripped-back jazz performances feel far more authentic.

-The hall — which you might well assume is derelict thanks to its (intentionally) shabby appearance — is so small that not everyone queueing up will get in.
+The hall — which you might well assume is derelict thanks to its (intentionally) shabby appearance — is so small that not everyone queuing up will get in.
 We can reserve your seat in advance, allowing you to skip the line.

 What I like most about performances here is how the bands interact with their audience, asking for song requests and changing the experience each time you go.
 You can almost feel the history of the venue, from its peeling walls to its exposed wooden floorboards and old, tattered posters.